SeloSlav/baba-selo-code-demo/README.md

 **Baba Selo** is an AI-powered Balkan recipe companion.
 Think of it as your digital grandma—warm, knowledgeable, and full of real advice.
 No generic bot nonsense: Baba gives you accurate recipes, cooking tips, ingredient substitutions, and meal planning help, all in a cozy, grandma-like tone.

+Visit **[babaselo.com](https://babaselo.com)** to see a running version.

+> This repo is made available for **educational and code showcase purposes**.
+Scraping scripts and ingested corpus data are ignored in this repository.

 ## What the App Does

 - **Recipe chat** – Ask for recipes, cooking tips, or anything food-related.
 Baba responds with detailed, culturally authentic Balkan recipes.